RohanShrivastava08/Hashnode-Blogs/cm6ggjh05000309jpce803buq.md

 * DeepSeek AI is an advanced AI platform designed to bring **Artificial General Intelligence (AGI)** closer to reality.

-* It’s not just another chatbot or text generator—it’s a comprehensive tool that combines natural language processing (NLP), reasoning engines, and machine learning to solve real-world problems.
+* It’s not just another chatbot or text generator it’s a comprehensive tool that combines natural language processing (NLP), reasoning engines, and machine learning to solve real-world problems.

 * What sets DeepSeek apart is its focus on **ethical AI development**, **multilingual support**, and **industry-specific applications**.